Acute respiratory distress syndrome

 - cardiopulmonary bypass

-Chest radiographic findings of ARDS are non-specific and resemble those of typical pulmonary edema or pulmonary hemorrhage.
+Chest radiographic findings of acute respiratory distress syndrome are non-specific and resemble those of typical pulmonary edema or pulmonary hemorrhage.
 There are diffuse bilateral coalescent opacities (the only radiological criterion defined by the Consensus Conference).
 The time course of ARDS may help in differentiating it from typical pulmonary edema.

 Chest x-ray features usually develop 12-24 hours after initial lung insult as a result of proteinaceous interstitial edema.
 Within one week, alveolar pulmonary edema (hyaline membrane) occurs due to type 1 pneumocyte damage.